jonathanfievet/jPost-it/README.md

 ### Simple, usefull and easy to set up

-Sticky notes have always been convenient. jPost-it allows you to create floating sticky notes into a div and synchronizes them with a database using ajax.
-You only have to complete the file which receive requests in order to save the datas. jPost-its are editable, draggable, resizable and they have 4 colors (yellow, green, purple and blue) that you can simply change anytime.
+Sticky notes have always been convenient. jPost-it allows you to __create floating sticky notes into a div and synchronizes them with a database using ajax__.
+You only have to complete the file which receive requests in order to save the datas. jPost-its are __editable__, __draggable__, __resizable__ and they have __4 colors__ (yellow, green, purple and blue) that you can simply change anytime.
 All these actions will be considered as an update so you will be able to save these informations.

 ## Set Up